cahirwpz/mimiker/README.md

 * `-t` - Bind simulator UART to current stdio.

 Any other argument is passed to the kernel as a kernel command-line argument.
-Some useful kernel aguments:
+Some useful kernel arguments:

 * `init=PROGRAM` - Specifies the userspace program for PID 1.
 Browse `./user`
   for currently available programs.